Requesting an embargo

 For further information please contact the Assessment Records team

 Extending an embargo period

-Requests for an extension of the original embargo period can be made to the Research Degrees Team.
+Requests for an extension of the original embargo period can be made to the Assessment Records.
 Please ensure that your request is made 6-8 weeks before the end of your embargo.

 Extensions due to impending publication

 The following information must be included with your request:

 - Stage of publication process i.e. submitted, accepted, in proof, in press

 - Evidence e.g. copy of e-mail or journal policy